How to Design the Green Bathroom of Your Dreams

 2. Natural Lighting

 The bathroom is often where family members will spend large amounts of time in front of the mirror.
-Whether grooming themselves or applying makeup, these activities will require an adequate amount of light to themselves clearly in the mirror.
+Whether grooming themselves or applying makeup, these activities will require an adequate amount of light to see themselves clearly in the mirror.

 To minimize energy consumption, consider installing skylights or sun tunnels in order to help offset the need for artificial light in the bathroom.

 Some homeowners may be surprised to learn there is an alternative to the traditional tank-style water heater.
 This variety of water heater will heat huge amounts of water and store it until it’s used.

 A tankless water heater, on the other hand, heats only what is needed and supplies hot water on-demand.
 This not only reduces your overall water consumption but can help to reduce energy usage as well.

 When choosing materials for flooring and countertop surfaces, consider opting for natural and renewable options like bamboo, reclaimed wood, hemp, and concrete.

 The more natural materials that are used in your bathroom remodel, the lower the environmental impact that will result from your project.

 Greywater is gently used water that is collected from your home’s sinks, tubs, showers, and washing machines.
 When collected and stored properly, greywater can be a very environmentally friendly way to water your home’s lawn.